masasin/masasin.github.io/docs/cv/mentoring.md

 including testing and version control.

-Since graduating, I have helped coworkers at [all of my jobs](work/index), and have received praise for my patience and ability to explain complex concepts in simple terms.
+Since graduating, I have helped coworkers at [all of my jobs](work/index), and have received praise for my patience and ability to explain complex concepts effectively.